codex-team/capella/README.md

 ### File requirements

-Maximum size for the file is `15MB`.
+Maximum size for the image file is `15MB`.

 Capella supports these types of images: